North American hunting technologies: Distribution

 The distribution of projectile points, and their variation in morphology tend to move from a north to south gradient, following the model that humans came in from the north and traveled south.
 Currently what we would like to find in the archaeological record, and what we actually find are disjointed.
 Even with accurate dates, and faunal floral assemblages, the specific way that these elements interacted is elusive, and remains in the theoretical environment.
 However these ideas, and the studies that result from them are what has driven information in this field for the past half century.

 A third and less subscribed to theory is called the Solutrean hypothesis.
 Bruce Bradley and Dennis Stanford, have recently resurrected an idea from the 1880s, Charles Conrad Abbott 1881, that claimed that the early colonists came from European roots.
 Although the Solutrean bifaces look similar to the Clovis technology, lacking only the flute, they are separated in time by about 5,000 years.
 Solutrian industry lasted from 20,500 BCE, to 17,000 BCE, while Clovis is popularly held to be from 11,500 BCE.
 Even in the face of modern dating techniques, Bradley and Stanford have continued to lecture, and published papers pursuing this model.

 The theory is based on atlatl hunting strategies utilized in a maritime arctic type environment.
 Stanford and Bradley theorize that people hunting seals would be moving across the ice sheets in groups so they could cover the most breathing holes as prescribed by this technique.
 In his studies they found that the seals today from northern Europe and north eastern Canada all migrate to Greenland.
 The theory is that people using something very much like an atlatl to hunt seals and other large aquatic mammals could have followed the wrong group of seals back to North America, and then used this spear based bifacial technology to adapt to the new environment.
-This would mean that these Paleo-Indians probably had boat technology, and used this spear hunting technology from the ocean, and adapted it to large terrestrial game.
+This would mean that these Paleo-Natives probably had boat technology, and used this spear hunting technology from the ocean, and adapted it to large terrestrial game.
 The seemingly enormous time gap between Solutrian and Clovis is overcome by the rising sea levels, and peoples dependence on aquatic resources.